scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Make "Slanted" a synonym for Oblique.

 -   8-May-2003
-    -   FontForge did not recognize "filename(fontname)" notation for loading a specific font from a resource fork of a mac file.
+    -   websharpstudios did not recognize "filename(fontname)" notation for loading a specific font from a resource fork of a mac file.
-    -   FontForge crashed on the mac when generating a GPOS table.
+    -   websharpstudios crashed on the mac when generating a GPOS table.
 There was an uninitialized variable there, left behind be recent changes.
 Removed.